What is Spirulina (Plus its Benefits)?

 Good news- spirulina is a great source of Iron and as little as 7gs contains 11% of your recommended daily allowance.
 A study found that 40 elderly people who had a history of anaemia had increased haemoglobin levels in their red blood cells which in turn improved their immune function.
 This is one study so the jury is still out, and there also may be other issues which are causing your deficiency in Iron.
 Taking a daily supplement can’t do you any harm!

 May Improve Muscle Strength and Endurance

 Longevity!
 Our favourite natural health and well-being word.
-Much like Cordyceps, Spirilina may improve muscle strength and endurance.
+Much like Cordyceps, Spirulina may improve muscle strength and endurance.
 This is down to the anti-oxidant properties of the algae as exercise can cause oxidative stress and damage.
-There have been a few studies which looked into this and the algae does show some promise.
+There have been a few studies that looked into this and the algae does show some promise.